Museum für Urgeschichte und Eiszeitkunst

 Are there guided tours?

-Guided tours may be available.
-Check the official website for details regarding scheduling and availability.
+Guided tours may be available, providing deeper insights into the exhibits.
+Check the official website for details on scheduling and availability.

 What’s the best time to visit?